Liabiliti/EVCharging/README.md

   - Find a path which allows the car to charge multiple times at different stations.

 This project could be improved by using a more efficient algorithm for the cheapest path.

+To run the file you can use a chosen IDE and compile via the IDE, additionally if the computer has a c++ compiler installed, then running these commands in the correct directory:

+1. [compiler] EVChargingApp.cpp - o EVChargingApp
+2. ./EVChargingApp
+Will compile and run the program.